alexandrucruceanu/uconsole-network-toogle/README.md

 # uConsole Network Toggle

-A simple GUI application to toggle between WiFi and 4G mobile connectivity on the uConsole device running Kali Linux.
+A simple application to toggle between WiFi and 4G mobile connectivity on the uConsole device running Kali Linux.
+Available in both GUI and CLI versions.

 ## Features